Learn Japanese

 • Usage: A formal apology, particularly useful in service or business contexts where a mistake has impacted a customer or client.

-Context and Sensitivity in Apologies
+Context and sensitivity in apologies

 When apologizing in Japanese, it is crucial to match your expression of apology to the severity of the situation and your relationship with the person involved.
 The more formal your relationship, the more formal your apology should be.
 Additionally, non-verbal cues such as bowing can enhance the sincerity of your apology.
 A deeper bow usually signifies a more sincere and profound apology.
 Download this image to save your secret phrases for apology later!
 Or try MochiKanji conversation to learn more useful phrase.